Ritwik-Mathur/Thermal-Temp-detection/README.md

 The system will match the detected temperature with diseases in the database and show results in a pop-up window.

-Notes
+# Notes

 This project simulates thermal imaging using OpenCV filters and does not replace actual thermal cameras.

 Temperature mapping is an approximation and should not be used for medical diagnosis.

-License
+# License

 This project is licensed under the MIT License.

-Author
+# Author

-Developed by Your Name.
+Developed by RITWIK MATHUR with collaboration with PRAGYA PARAMITA SAHOO.
 Feel free to contribute or raise issues!